jannewulf/MSc-Thesis/README.md

 Lastly, we collect a dataset of basic blocks extracted from the [LLVM Test Suite](https://llvm.org/docs/TestSuiteGuide.html).

 Our experiments aim to compare the effectiveness of our approach on different processors.
-We use an in-order AArch64 CPU (ARM Cortex-A53) and the NEC SX-Aurora TSUBASA-VE, an out-of-order vector accelerator.
+We use an in-order AArch64 CPU (ARM Cortex-A53) and the NEC SX-Aurora TSUBASA, an out-of-order vector accelerator.
 To summarize, we search for well-performing instruction schedules on a set of micro-benchmarks.
 In an effort to reduce inference times, we train different supervised learning models with the results of the search approach.
 We generate instruction schedules for the basic blocks in our test dataset, which, on average, perform 8.35% (in-order) and 0.30% (out-of-order) better than the LLVM compiler framework.